CrustaceanKing/cse15l-lab-reports/lab-report-5-week-10.md

 What should it produce?

 As we see from the image, the only link that the markdown picked up was what was comtained in "not a link", which happened to be /foo.
-SO while technically /foo itself if not a link, makrdown believes it to be a valid link, therefore it should be picked up by the parser.
+So while technically /foo itself if not a link, makrdown believes it to be a valid link, therefore it should be picked up by the parser, and the expected output should be  "[/foo]"

 ## Which Test is Correct?